MylesBorins/mylesborins.com/content/posts/deepDream.md

 ⚠⚠⚠ as of the writing of this post the included image in the above repo doesn't play nice with deep dream.
 If you change the jpeg everything will play nice.
 There is a PR in to fix this :D ⚠⚠⚠

+**I recently stumbled across [clouddream][clouddream] which has some really amazing examples of how to turn deep dream into a service**

 If you have any questions or would like something expanded on please tweet [@thealphanerd][twitter] or DM me.

 #Getting started is a drag